domluna/tinyrag/README.md

 We're not going to get lower than this for an operation.
 The nanosecond is basically the atomic measurement unit for time when working with CPUs.

 However, this does not mean each operation has to take ~1ns.
 There are various optimizations that hardware can do such that [several operations are done each clock cycle](https://ppc.cs.aalto.fi/ch1/#:~:text=Hence%2C%20a%20modern%204%2Dcore,billion%20clock%20cycles%20per%20second).
 Each core of a CPU has a number of arithmetic units which are used to process elementary operations (addition, subtraction, xor, or, and, etc), the arithmetic units are fed by what is known as pipelining.
-The point is there is more than 1 arithmetic unit, so we can conceivably do several additons or bit operations in the same clock cycle as long as they do not depend on eachother.
+The point is there is more than 1 arithmetic unit, so we can conceivably do several additons or bit operations in the same clock cycle as long as they do not depend on each other.
 Let's rewrite `hamming_distance` using only elementary operations so that we might take advantage of this.

 Let's consider comparing two bits: